In Tiny Doses, An Addiction Medication Moonlights As A Treatment For Chronic Pain

 "Bringing a new drug to market requires getting FDA approval and that requires doing clinical trials," Danzon says.
 "That's a significant investment, and companies — unsurprisingly — are not willing to do that unless they can get a patent and be the sole supplier of that drug for at least some period of time."

-And without a drug company's backing, a treatment like low-dose naltrexone is unlikely to get the big promotional push out to doctors and TV advertisements that has turned drugs like Humira or Chantix into household names.
+And without a drug company's backing, a treatment like low-dose naltrexone is unlikely to get the big promotional push out to doctors and TV advertisements that have turned drugs like Humira or Chantix into household names.

-"It's absolutely true that once a product becomes generic, you don't see promotion happening, because it never pays a generic company to promote something if there are multiple versions of it available, and they can't be sure that they'll capture the reward on that promotion," Danzon says.
+"It's absolutely true that once a product becomes generic, you don't see promotion happening, because it never pays a generic company to promote something if there are multiple versions of it available and they can't be sure that they'll capture the reward on that promotion," Danzon says.

-The drug maker Alkermes has had huge success with its exclusive rights to the extended-release version of naltrexone, called Vivitrol.
-In a statement for this story, the company says it hasn't seen enough evidence to support the use of low-dose naltrexone to treat chronic pain, and therefore that it is remaining focused on opioid addiction treatment.
+The drugmaker Alkermes has had huge success with its exclusive rights to the extended-release version of naltrexone, called Vivitrol.
+In a statement for this story, the company says it hasn't seen enough evidence to support the use of low-dose naltrexone to treat chronic pain and therefore that it is remaining focused on opioid addiction treatment.

-Lori Pinkley says she's frustrated that there are so many missing pieces in the puzzle of understanding and treating chronic pain, but she, too, has become a believer in naltrexone.
+Pinkley says she is frustrated that there are so many missing pieces in the puzzle of understanding and treating chronic pain, but she, too, has become a believer in naltrexone.

-She's been taking it for about a year now, at first paying $50 a month out-of-pocket to have the prescription filled at a compounding pharmacy.
+She has been taking it for about a year now, at first paying $50 a month out of pocket to have the prescription filled at a compounding pharmacy.
 In July, her insurance started covering it.

-"I can go from having days that I really don't want to get out of bed because I hurt so bad," she says, "To within a half hour of taking it, I'm up and running, moving around, on the computer, able to do stuff."
+"I can go from having days that I really don't want to get out of bed because I hurt so bad," she says, "to within a half-hour of taking it, I'm up and running, moving around, on the computer, able to do stuff."

 This story is part of NPR's reporting project with KCUR and Kaiser Health News.